jake-b/iPod-HiFi-Tweeters/README.md

 # Homework

 The iPod Hi-Fi is a nicely engineered product with great sound.
-I much more opportunity for anyone wanting to take the work further.
+I see much more opportunity for anyone wanting to take the work further.
 (Probably not me, so this is an exercise for the reader)

 - Internal AirPort 2 Receiver -- I did take a part a Airport Express with the thought of putting it inside.
 I even made a passthrough for the power supply harness that borrows some volts from the 17v amplifier output and regulates it down to the 3.3v needed by the Airport Express.
 The AE draws about 500mA.
 In the end, I didn't do this for a few reasons:
 	1. Its hard to fit.
 [I've seen others that have modified the internal housing to fit the board in](https://forums.macrumors.com/threads/ipod-hifi-airplay-2-self-contained-mod.2277829/).
 I didn't really want to do this.